Jasonblalack/zyngapoker/Locales.md

 Jasy dynamically translates the XML data offered by CLDR into Jasy-enabled projects.
 Based on the current locale the correct project is added to the project list and classes inside that project are offered during e.g. dependency calculation.

 ## Enabling locales

-To enable locales you have to enable the locales you want to use in your `jasyscript.py`:
+To enable locales you have to enable the locales you want to use in your `jasyscript.py` (before the permutation loop):

 ```python
 session.setLocales(["de_AT", "en_US", "fr_FR"])